Scaling and Root Planing/Deep Cleaning in Fort Collins, CO

 During the process of scaling and root planing, our dentist or dental hygienist in Fort Collins, CO, will carefully clean the surfaces of your tooth roots to eliminate bacteria and smooth out rough areas that contribute to gum disease.
 This thorough cleaning promotes the healing of gum tissues and reduces pocket depths.

 One of the major benefits of scaling and root planing is preventing further damage caused by untreated periodontal disease.
 It helps maintain healthy gums while reducing the risk of tooth loss due to advanced gum infection.
 To ensure successful healing after scaling and root planing, it's important to properly follow the aftercare tips provided by our dentist.
-These may include regular brushing with a soft-bristled toothbrush, using antimicrobial mouthwashes recommended by professionals, avoiding tobacco products that hinder healing processes in the mouth area, etc.
+These may include regular brushing with a soft-bristle toothbrush, using antimicrobial mouthwashes recommended by professionals, avoiding tobacco products that hinder healing processes in the mouth area, etc.

 Your oral health is vital for maintaining overall well-being.
-Regular visits to our dentist in Fort Collins, CO, coupled with preventive measures like brushing twice daily and flossing are essential steps toward ensuring healthy teeth and gums.
+Regular visits to our dentist in Fort Collins, CO, coupled with preventive measures like brushing twice daily and flossing, are essential steps toward ensuring healthy teeth and gums.

 If you suspect any signs of gum disease or require professional advice on whether scaling and root planing would benefit you specifically, consult with our trusted dental professionals today!
 They will guide you through each step of this procedure so that you can achieve optimal oral health for years to come.